dcasadevall/rpg-server/docs/2-infrastructure.md

 ![Multi Regional Deployment Diagram](img/2-regional-all.png)

-#### Client Regional Routing

-Clients connect to the Metadata Service via a Route 53 DNS endpoint with geolocation routing.
-This automatically routes players to the nearest AWS Load Balancer based on their IP address.

-**Alternatives:**
-- **Explicit Region Selection**: The client app allows players to select their preferred region manually (common in many multiplayer games).
-- **Global Accelerator**: Use AWS Global Accelerator to route traffic to the closest healthy endpoint using Anycast IP.

 ---

 ### Load Balancing GameSim

 - **Current Behavior**:
-  In the MVP architecture, the Metadata Service returns the **GameSim IP address and port** directly to the client.
+  In the MVP architecture, the Metadata Service returns the GameSim `IP address` and `port` directly to the client.
-  This allows clients to connect via UDP without needing a load balancer.
+  This allows clients to connect via `UDP` without needing a load balancer.
 However, it does introduce application complexity as we need game sims to register themselves on load, as well as keep track of them. (see [GameSim Registration and Heartbeat Mechanism](#gamesim-registration-and-heartbeat-mechanism))

 - **Future Improvement**:
-  Instead of directly returning infrastructure details (IP/Port) to the client, the Metadata Service could simply return a **GameSimId**.
+  Instead of directly returning infrastructure details (`IP/Port`) to the client, the Metadata Service could simply return a `GameSimId`.
-  This `GameSimId` would map to a **Network Load Balancer (NLB)** target group in AWS, which would route UDP traffic dynamically to the correct GameSim instance.
+  This `GameSimId` would map to a Network Load Balancer (`NLB`) target group in AWS, which would route `UDP` traffic dynamically to the correct GameSim instance.

 **Advantages of returning only a GameSimId**:
   - **Infrastructure Decoupling**: Clients do not need to know or care about specific IPs or ports.